pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 <img width="3666" height="1942" alt="image" src="https://github.com/user-attachments/assets/36965ebe-7944-4b4e-9268-e075822dcc86" />

-**Important:** Store the API key securely because you will use it in the next steps.
+**Important:** Copy the API key and paste it somewhere, because you will use it in the next steps.

 ---